 Who decides what resources get included in the VOL?

 The Vermont Department of Libraries works with a committee of librarians from Vermont public, school and academic libraries to select the Gale Cengage databases included in the Vermont Online Library.

-The Department also purchases annual subscriptions to HeritageQuest and Universal Class for all Vermont public libraries, using a combination of state and federal LSTA (Library Services and Technology Act) funds.
+The Department also purchases annual subscriptions to Universal Class for all Vermont public libraries, using a combination of state and federal LSTA (Library Services and Technology Act) funds.
 All 183 Vermont public libraries are able to offer them free to their cardholders.

 Do you have a question?
 Want to give us feedback about the Vermont Online Library?
 Call your local library, or use the “Ask a Librarian” link to contact the Vermont Department of Libraries.